UTK7994/learning-notes/books/designing-data-intensive-applications.md

 If you have total order broadcast, you can build linearizable storage on top of it.

-Because log entries are delivered to all nodes in the same order, if therer are several concurrent writes, all nodes will agree on which one came first.
+Because log entries are delivered to all nodes in the same order, if there are several concurrent writes, all nodes will agree on which one came first.
 Choosing the first of the conflicting writes as the winner and aborting later ones ensures that all nodes agree on whether a write was commited or aborted.

 This procedure ensures linearizable writes, it doesn't guarantee linearizable reads.